ejoebstl/rds-postgres-backup-s3-secure/README.md

 `S3_PREFIX`, prefix which will be prepended to the upload path (default: `backups`)
 `OPENSSL_PUBLIC_KEY`, the public key

 `RATE_LMIT`, rate limiting of data transfer out of `pg_dump`.
 This can be used to avoid runing out of IOPS in RDS.
-A `t2.medium` instance dumpy about 6MB/s of data at maximum speed.
+A `t2.medium` instance dumps about 6MB/s of data at maximum speed.
 For details of the format, please refer the documentation of [pv](http://www.ivarch.com/programs/quickref/pv.shtml).

 ### Decrypting